 The weevil larvae are about 0.5 inch long, legless, and tend to curl into a "C" shape when disturbed.
 The larvae of the filbertworm have legs, are pinkish to grayish, and are typically quite active.
 Only the filbertworm larvae spins strands of silk.
 Not only can these larvae bore their way out of acorns, they can also chew their way out of a plastic bag.
 If you have some wormy acorns in cold storage for a while, a few larvae may find their way out and end up on the bottom of your refrigerator.
 You can keep your acorn bags in sealed plastic crisper or other container to keep these escapees confined.

-Some external mold growth on stored acorns can occur, but is generally not a cause for concern.
-However, if acorns are oddly dicolored and feel soft when squeezed, they may be decayed.
+Some external mold growth on stored acorns can occur, but is generally not a cause for concern unless the seed coat is discolored.
+If acorns are oddly dicolored and feel soft when squeezed, they may be decayed and should be discarded.
 You can check a few acorns by cutting them open.
 The inside (the "meat") of a healthy acorn is whitish or yellowish.
 Decayed acorns will be dark brown or sometimes nearly black internally.

 It's a good idea to sort acorns before you store them and again at planting time.
 As you are planting, do a visual inspection for exit holes and the "feel" test for light, shriveled, and soft acorns.
 If you have a large number of acorns of questionable quality, you can do the float test: place the acorns in a bucket of water, discard the floaters, and keep the sinkers for planting.
 Insect damaged and dehydrated acorns typically have some air space inside the shell and tend to float.
 This test isn't completely accurate, but is an effective way to screen a large batch of acorns.